Universal Crossover in the Three-Channel Charge Kondo Model at High Transparency

 \paragraph{Generalized 3CK fixed points ($K\neq 1$).}

-Electron interactions in the leads can be taken into account by introducing a Luttinger parameter $K$ different from 1.
-In this case, no exact results are available from CFT or TBA.
-However, a phase diagram was conjectured based on a perturbative RG analysis~\cite{yi1998,yi2002}.
-Depending on the value of the Luttinger parameter, three distinct regions are expected.
-For $K>3/2$, the weak-coupling fixed point $r=0$ is stable, and the conductance approaches 1 at zero temperature and frequency.
-For $K<2/3$, the strong-coupling fixed point, which can be studied perturbatively in the dual model~\cite{yi1998,yi2002}, is stable.
-This causes the conductance to vanish.
-In the intermediate range $2/3<K<3/2$, neither the weak-coupling fixed point nor the strong-coupling fixed points are stable.
-Instead, we expect a line of intermediate stable fixed points that exhibit Kondo-type physics, as in the case $K=1$.
+Electron interactions in the leads are accounted for by a Luttinger parameter $K\neq1$.
+In this regime, exact CFT or TBA solutions are unavailable, but perturbative RG analyses~\cite{yi1998,yi2002} predict a rich phase diagram with three distinct regions.
+For $K>3/2$, the weak-coupling fixed point ($r=0$) is stable, yielding unit conductance at zero temperature and frequency.
+For $K<2/3$, the strong-coupling fixed point, which can be studied perturbatively in the dual model~\cite{yi1998,yi2002}, is stable and the conductance vanishes.
+Between these limits, $2/3<K<3/2$, both extremes are unstable, giving rise to a continuous line of intermediate fixed points displaying Kondo-type physics, as in the case $K=1$.

-Our analysis fully endorses this scenario.
+Our FRG analysis fully endorses this scenario.
 The FRG reproduces the ballistic conductance $G(\omega=0,T=0)=1$ for $K>3/2$ and reveals the line of intermediate fixed points that emerges as $K$ decreases.
 The perturbative RG results near $K = 3/2$ from Ref.~\cite{yi2002} are recovered.
 The behavior for $2/3 < K < 3/2$ parallels that at $K = 1$: The conductance approaches $1$ at high frequencies and a nonzero value $G^*(K)<1$ in the zero-frequency limit (Fig.~\ref{fig:general_K}).
-The residual entropy remains close to zero at high temperatures and reaches a finite value $\Delta S^*(K)$ at $T = 0$ (Fig.~\ref{fig:universal_mobility}).
+The residual entropy remains close to zero at high temperatures and reaches a finite value $\Delta S^*(K)$ at $T = 0$ (Fig.~\ref{fig:general_K}).
 The universal scaling forms ~(\ref{scalingG}) and (\ref{scalingS}) of conductance and residual entropy extend beyond the case $K=1$ and remain valid throughout the intermediate region (see Fig.~\ref{fig:univ_K}).
 Thus, the FRG provides quantitative predictions for the conductance and residual entropy over a wide range of $K$ values, which could be tested in future experiments.
 Note that the range of $K$ we can study is limited, as integrating the FRG equations becomes increasingly computationally expensive for $K\lesssim 0.9$.